|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Bad Menstrual Cups

 These period cups are very cheaply manufactured in China and are often of quite dubious quality.
-It is most often uncertain whether or not medical grade silicone is used because there is very little product information available.
+It is most often uncertain whether or not high-quality silicone is used because there is very little product information available.

 The companies often don’t have a website and the only place you can find information about them is their product description on Amazon.